MarufxAlchemist/Regime-switching-Monte-Carlo-Simulation/README.md

 <br>

 A research-grade Python pipeline designed to analyze and simulate systemic risk and contagion within the Indian equity market.
-By combining **Hidden Markov Models (HMM)**, **Network Theory**, **Natural Language Processing (FinBERT)**, and **Contagion-Amplified Monte Carlo Simulations**, this engine provides a dynamic, state-of-the-art approach to forecasting extreme market downturns ("tail risk")
+By combining **Hidden Markov Models (HMM)**, **Network Theory**, **Natural Language Processing (FinBERT)**, and **Contagion-Amplified Monte Carlo Simulations**, this engine provides a dynamic, state-of-the-art approach to forecasting extreme market downturns ("tail risk").

 ---